JasleenShergill/Covid-s-Effect-on-Real-Estate/README.md

 A comparative analysis of key indicators before and after the pandemic.
 Our research project aims to perform an extensive analysis of what are the key differences in the Canadian housing market dynamics before and after the COVID-19 pandemic, and how factors such as housing prices, demand-supply dynamics, mortgage rates, and consumer behavior contributed to these changes.

 **Research Question**: Has the COVID-19 pandemic significantly impacted the housing market in Canada?
 Which Provinces in Canada have been affected the most?

+Is there a statistically significant difference between the mean home price growth rates after the emmergence of covid-19 in early 2020?
+Assigned to Graham.

 The slide deck of our presentation can be found as a PDF, titled: Presentation - Analysis of the housing market in Canada before and after the pandemic.PDF.